-While Workfront can handle lots of different roles, it’s not the easiest system to grasp.
-Expect a lot of onboarding time with an uninspiring interface.
+Cons: Workfront can handle lots of different roles but is an Enterprise level tool.
+It’s not the easiest system to grasp so expect a lot of onboarding time with an uninspiring interface.

 17. Zoho Projects

-For advanced features, Teamwork may have what you need.
-You can set privacy and permissions, receive real time team member status updates, and includes invoice tracking.
+Pros: For advanced features and a full range of business software, Teamwork may have what you need.
+Some stand-out project management features include privacy and permissions, real time team member status updates, and invoice tracking.

 Pricing: Small Office plan $44.92/month, Professional plan for $136.58, Business plan for $228.25/month, Enterprise plan quoted

-Basecamp only allows users to view one project at a time, which severely limits a project manager’s ability to manage.
-Project management tools need the ability to view multiple projects at once so it is easy to see where all projects stand.
+Cons: Perhaps the biggest negative in Basecamp is that it only allows users to view one project at a time.
+Teams with a lot of work going on need the ability to view multiple projects at once so it is easy to see where all projects stand.
 Catching delays before they wreck a deliverable is essential to a project manager’s success.
 Limited visibility is typical in lightweight project management tools like Basecamp.

-If your looking to move to one of the Microsoft Project alternatives, remember to consider not only the features but how the project management software can help you succeed.
+If you are looking to move to one of the Microsoft Project alternatives, remember to consider not only the features but how the project management software can help you succeed.